-Strontium is a soft, silvery metal with a number of uses: it blocks X-rays emitted by TV picture tubes; it causes paint to glow in the dark; and it is responsible for the brilliant reds in fireworks.
+Strontium is a soft, silvery metal with a number of uses: It blocks X-rays emitted by TV picture tubes; it causes paint to glow in the dark; and it is responsible for the brilliant reds in fireworks.
 Strontium also plays an important role in figuring out the origins of species: Anthropologists measure the levels of strontium ions in bones and teeth to help determine the geographic origins of ancient humans and animals.
-While natural strontium is harmless, one of its isotopes, Sr-90, carries a more sinister reputation: it is a dangerous byproduct of nuclear fallout.
+While natural strontium is harmless, one of its isotopes, Sr-90, carries a more sinister reputation: It is a dangerous byproduct of nuclear fallout.

 Strontium is quite common in nature — it is the 15th most abundant element in Earth's crust, according to the Minerals Education Coalition (MEC).
 Strontium occurs in about 0.03 percent of all igneous rock, according to the US Geological Survey (USGS).
 Natural strontium is a mixture of four stable isotopes — Sr-84, Sr-86, Sr-87 and Sr-88 — and is primarily found within the minerals celestite and strontianite.

-Like other alkali metals, strontium is highly reactive chemically and reacts with both air and water.
+Like other alkaline-earth metals, strontium is highly reactive chemically and reacts with both air and water.
 When exposed to air, it burns with a bright red flame.
 When combined with water, strontium gives off hydrogen gas and strontium hydroxide — a strong irritant.

 While natural strontium is stable and not hazardous to health, the synthetic Sr-90 isotope is radioactive and a dangerous component of nuclear fallout.